 This specifies an out of source build using the Visual Studio 64 bit generator.
 (Change the -G option appropriately if you have a different version of Visual Studio installed.)
-Open the .sln file in the build directory and build with Visual Studio.

 After the build process successfully ends, you will find a xgboost.dll library file inside ./lib/ folder.